Please review the following Occidental College policies and procedures related to contracts for goods and services.

 An honorarium is a one-time payment, which should generally be a nominal amount, granted in appreciation of an individual’s voluntary special service.
 Honorarium payments are typically associated with guest lectures, workshops, research, and participation in panel discussions, and may be paid to persons of scholarly or professional standing in conjunction with an academic activity.
 Payment of an honorarium is at the College’s discretion and does not involve a contract, purchase order, or invoice.
 If a particular payment amount is agreed upon, this constitutes a contractual agreement and should not be treated as an honorarium.

-Stakeholders wishing to pay for a speaker's travel, lodging, or other expenses in addition to providing an honorarium should obtain a signed Speaker Agreement (see the Contracts Template page) in advance of the speech/presentation.
+Employees wishing to pay for a speaker's travel, lodging, or other expenses in addition to providing an honorarium should obtain a signed Speaker Agreement (see the Contract Template page) in advance of the speech/presentation.
 In most cases, these expenses should be included in the flat rate speaker fee, rather than reimbursed.
 (E.g. where a speaker will receive a $400 honorarium and anticipates $300 in travel and lodging expenses, the agreement should state that the speaker will be paid $700, inclusive of all expenses).

 Honorarium payments may not be issued to business owners, partnerships, sole proprietors, independent contractors, consultants, performers, actors, entertainers, models, artists, or temporary or casual laborers.
 The College employee facilitating an honorarium payment must submit a check request with any other supporting documentation such as a flyer or email announcing the individual’s participation in a speaking event, workshop or panel discussion to the Business Office for payment.